-- The Taskforce recommends that the Government consider a provision in the STCA for medical retirement. - Student loans The Taskforce has been advised that approximately 20% of newly trained teachers do not go into secondary teaching.
+- The Taskforce recommends that the Government consider a provision in the STCA for medical retirement. - trained teachers do not go into secondary teaching.
 In addition, a significant number of beginning teachers are lost from the profession71, though a number return within a few years72.
 Together with the growing student rolls and the ageing of the profession, these factors create a need to improve the recruitment and retention of effective new teachers.
 The Taskforce believes that action does need to be taken to recruit and retain newer teachers generally in the secondary teaching service during those years of current significant loss.
 The Taskforce notes that the Government has recently introduced a scheme to provide payments to help repay student loans to new teachers in subject areas and in regions where staffing difficulties are particularly acute.
 The issue of student loan abatement has been raised with the Taskforce during its deliberations as a mechanism to aid recruitment and retention of newer teachers.